pikaroot/cr4ckalysis/README.md

 - When inserting `file` as parameter, the root `/` or current `./` must include at the front of the file for better performance.
 - Limited hash algorithms (based on NIST framework policy) are supported in hash analysis and recovery.
 - End users cannot modify the thread counts as it will affect the stability of the system. `default threads = 30`
+- Users may restart the system `Ctrl+C or exit` if encounter any errors. `e.g., UI bugs, infinite loop, etc.`

 ## Requirements :gear: